 A charitable trust holds assets and distributes them to charities.
-When you establish the trust you can specify how it will manage and invest its assets, as well as how it will make donations.
+When you establish the trust you can specify how it does business.
+You can guide how how it manages and invests its assets, as well as how it will make donations.
 There are some tax benefits to setting up a charitable trust.
 However, unless you are particularly wealthy, these tend to be minimal compared to other forms of tax management.
-In general, the best reason to establish a charitable trust is if you would like to create a long-standing form of charitable giving.
+If you would like to create a long-standing form of charitable giving then you’ll probably need a trust.

-Consider working with a financial advisor as you incorporate charitable giving into your estate plan.
+A financial advisor can help you incorporate charitable giving into your estate plan.

 What Is a Charitable Trust?

-Like all trusts, a charitable trust is a legal entity that you create for the purpose of holding and managing assets.
-The trust is wholly separate from you.
-It owns any assets it holds, pays taxes and requires management just like any other legally recognized entity.
+Like all trusts, a charitable trust is a legal entity.
+You create it to separate yourself from holding and managing certain assets.
+The trust owns any assets it holds, pays taxes, and requires management just like any other legally recognized entity.

 A charitable trust can specifically help manage charitable giving.
-It distributes its proceeds and assets to charity based on your instructions, and can do so both during your lifetime and after your death.
+It distributes its proceeds and assets to charity based on your instructions.
+It can do so both during your lifetime and after your death.
 For this reason charitable trusts are often a significant portion of estate planning.
-Many individuals will use them to set up ongoing gifts, since a trust can manage these gifts into the future and can even ensure that an initial gift grows over time.
+Many individuals will use them to set up ongoing gifts.
+A trust can manage these gifts into the future and can even ensure that an initial gift grows over time.

 On occasion someone will use a charitable trust to manage real estate or other forms of non-fungible property.
 For example, say that you wanted to leave your house to the local town to use as a community center.
 You might set up a charitable trust to hold the house and oversee its use and caretaking even after your death.
 This is uncommon, however.
 Most charitable trusts sell off any assets they receive and make their transactions entirely in cash.

 The IRS provides a more formal definition.
 A charitable trust described in Internal Revenue Code section 4947(a)(1) is a trust that is not tax exempt, all of the unexpired interests of which are devoted to one or more charitable purposes, and for which a charitable contribution deduction was allowed under a specific section of the Internal Revenue Code.
-A charitable trust is treated as a private foundation unless it meets the requirements for one of the exclusions that classifies it as a public charity.
+The IRS will treat it as a private foundation unless it meets the requirements of a public charity.

 In a nutshell, a charitable trust holds and manages assets for distribution to charity.